 1. Henna is a natural dye

 If you think about it, gray hair is a problem that has troubled women for centuries.
 But what did they use to color their hair, when there were no hair dyes available?
 Well, they relied on Henna.

-Henna is this amazing flower plant with natural red-orange coloring properties.
+Henna is an amazing flower plant with natural red-orange coloring properties.
 It’s the best hair dye for gray hair because it:

 - strengthens your hair